×

 Check VPN Status on Your Device

-Though you don't know why Spotify says offline happens, you can try to re-login to Spotify first.
+Sometimes, you just don't know the exact reason why Spotify says offline happens.
+You can also try to re-login to Spotify.
+This will help reset your session and sync account permissions.

 Log Out Spotify on Desktop